 When you are ready to transition from rehab and are not prepared to live fully independently, you are invited to move into New Life House’s sober living homes in Los Angeles and Redondo Beach.
 Our goal is to help young men prepare for independent living while providing a structured environment with access to ongoing recovery support, career opportunities, and educational opportunities.

-To learn more about our sober living houses for young men, please feel free to contact our admissions team.
+To learn more about our sober living houses and partnering treatment center and how to kickstart the journey to recovery, please contact our admissions team today.